-"Manufactured home space cost" means the sum of: the amortization cost, the utility allowance, and the rent to owner for the manufactured home space.
+"Manufactured home space rent" means the sum of: monthly payments made by the family to amortize the cost of purchasing the manufactured home (including any required insurance and property taxes included in the monthly loan payment), the utility allowance, the rent to owner for the manufactured home space, and the owner maintenance and management charges for the space.
 The amortization cost may include debt service to amortize costs (other than furniture costs) included in the purchase price of the manufactured home.
-The debt service includes the payment for principal and interest on the loan.
-The debt service amount will be reduced by 25 percent to exclude debt service to amortize the cost of furniture, unless the PHA determines that furniture was not included in the purchase price.
+The debt service includes the payment for principal and interest on the loan and any required insurance and property taxes that are part of the family's monthly loan payment to the lender.
+The family must promptly report to the PHA any change in the monthly loan payment or if the family stops making the monthly loan payment.
+Failure to do so may result in termination of assistance.

-Any debt service due to refinancing the manufactured home after purchase of the home is not included in the amortization costs.
+Any increase in debt service due to refinancing after purchase of the manufactured home must not be included in the amortization cost of the monthly loan payment.